GanchengZhu/MediaPipe-MMN-Android/README.md

 - Tested with Android API level 24+ (Nougat and higher)
 - Requires Android NDK for native code compilation

-> Note: This project focuses specifically on demonstrating the inference workflow rather than providing full framework implementation.
+> Note: This project focuses specifically on demonstrating the inference workflow rather than providing a full framework implementation.